 • Reach out to your classmates and instructors outside of class.
 Form study groups to help reinforce the information you are learning in class.
 Visit with your instructor during their office hours so they can help you develop a deeper understanding of the class content.
 Work with a tutor in the Learning Center or Instructional Support Lab or visit with your peer mentor.

 If your loneliness persists and you seem unable to make new friends, always remember that you can visit AUM’s Counseling & Health Promotion Services in Taylor Center.
 They are there to help you.
-Your UNIV instructor can help connect you with organizations, offices and departments, or other resources at AUM that will help you develop the sense of belonging that is so important to your success.
+Your UNIV instructor can help connect you with organizations, offices, departments, or other resources at AUM that will help you develop the sense of belonging that is so important to your success.
 We want you to make connections here at AUM so that you will truly enjoy your time in Warhawk Nation.

 Depression